The Early Years

 So where are we now?

 In July 2015, the club opened a state-of-the-art 3G all-weather facility adjacent to The Dripping Pan, for the whole community to use as well as all Lewes FC teams to train on.
-Planning permission has also been gained to build a new Community Clubhouse inside the Pan and the estimated £1.2m required is now being raised.
+Planning permission has also been gained to build a new Community Clubhouse inside the Pan and the estimated £1.5m required is all that we need!

 The future is bright, the future is black & red…